djwrisley/DHS/_posts/2026-09-10-assignment1-Map-of-FeaturesF26.md

 ## Tips for Success

 **Use of AI for this assignment:** You should not use AI to analyze the GeoNames dataset for this assignment or to create the map.
 You should pick geographical and features of interest to you.
 You can use AI tools to clarify language or to brainstorm.
 You can also use AI to tweak the code if you want to be adventurous--although this is not a required part of the assignment.
 Do not use it to do web research on the data provenance question above.
-Please include an generative AI statement at the end of your assignment explaining how you use it.
+Please include an generative AI statement at the end of your assignment explaining how you have used it (if at all).

 **Writing:** You can use tools like [Markdown Live Preview](https://markdownlivepreview.com/) to view what your page will look like or you can use the preview function in Visual Studio Code itself.
 The [Hemingway App](https://hemingwayapp.com/) is useful to refine your prose for clarity and legibility.